churchill-lab/kallisto-align/README.md

-kallisto-align is a utility that runs [kallisto](http://pachterlab.github.io/kallisto/) and exports pseudo-alignments in a different [binary format](#output) for use with other tools such as [emase](https://github.com/churchill-lab/emase) or [emase-zero](https://churchill-lab.github.io/emase-zero).
+**kallisto-align** runs [kallisto](http://pachterlab.github.io/kallisto/), processes its internal data object storing the pseudo-alignments or equivalent classes into a sparse alignment incidence matrix, and exports the matrix in a pre-defined [binary format](#output) for use with other tools such as [emase](https://github.com/churchill-lab/emase) or [emase-zero](https://churchill-lab.github.io/emase-zero).
+This utility is a component of our bigger plan to provide a way to compare, contrast, or combine the results of different alignment strategies as envisioned in our [alntools](https://churchill-lab.github.io/alntools).

 Requirements
 ------------

 CMake version >= 2.8.12
 HDF5 C library
 zlib

 Installation
 ------------

-To build **kallisto-align** you simply clone and compile.
+To build ```kallisto-align``` you simply clone and compile.

 ```
 > git clone https://github.com/churchill-lab/kallisto-align.git